GSLevel/outbound-transfers/README.md

 It should be self-explanatory of what you would replace YOUR URL with (make sure to keep in in the quotation marks).
   </p>
 <p align="center">
-If you don't want to use webhooks, type in the following instead:
+ <b>If you don't want to use webhooks, type in the following instead:</b>
  </p>

  ```javascript